Haliotis iris: Human use

-Haliotis iris is the only farmed species of paua found in New Zealand.
-That is mainly because of its size compared to its smaller relatives - the "yellow foot paua" and the even smaller "virgin paua" - which are also commonly used for jewellery arts and carvings around New Zealand.
-There is a worldwide trade in natural pearls from this species, which are known as Haliotis iris pearls or Paua pearls.
+Haliotis iris is the only farmed species of pāua found in New Zealand.
+That is mainly because of its size compared to its smaller relatives—the "yellowfoot pāua" and the even smaller "virgin paua"—which are also commonly used for jewellery arts and carvings around New Zealand.
+There is a worldwide trade in natural pearls from this species, which are known as Haliotis iris pearls or pāua pearls.